authzforce/fiware/README.md

 1. Update `version` and `release` variables in [Sphinx configuration](doc/conf.py), to match the new AuthzForce server version.
 1. Update manuals: [Installation and Administration Guide](doc/InstallationAndAdministrationGuide.rst) and [User and Programmer's Guide](doc/UserAndProgrammersGuide.rst); especially version numbers when they occur.
-1. Update the [Dockerfile](docker/Dockerfile) with the package version.
+1. Update the [Dockerfile](docker/Dockerfile) with the new link to the .deb package on Maven central.
 1. Update FILAB deployment scripts: [install.sh](filab.deploy/install.sh), [verif.sh](filab.deploy/verif.sh); especially the package version to match the new AuthzForce server version.
 1. Update the [changelog](CHANGELOG.md) with the new version.
 1. Commit and push all changes
-1. Check the readthedocs.org HTML/PDF output by building the version *latest* from the [readthedocs.org repository](https://readthedocs.org/projects/authzforce-ce-fiware/builds/).
-1. When readthedocs.org ouput is OK, check the Docker build by triggering Docker build with tag name *latest-unstable* (from git branch *master*) on [authzforce-ce-server's Docker repository](https://hub.docker.com/r/fiware/authzforce-ce-server/) (*Build Settings*).
+1. Test the Dockerfile by triggering Docker build with tag name *latest-unstable* (from git branch *master*) on [authzforce-ce-server's Docker repository](https://hub.docker.com/r/fiware/authzforce-ce-server/) (*Build Settings*).
 Check the result in *Build Details*.
+1. After Docker build is OK, test the readthedocs.org HTML/PDF output by building the version *latest* from the [readthedocs.org repository](https://readthedocs.org/projects/authzforce-ce-fiware/builds/).
-1. After Docker build is OK, create a release on Github with same tag name as the matching release of the AuthzForce server.
+1. After the readthedocs.org build is OK, create a release on Github with same tag name as the matching release of the AuthzForce [server](https://github.com/authzforce/server/releases/latest).
+1. Create a Docker tag in [build settings of authzforce-ce-server's Docker repository](https://hub.docker.com/r/fiware/authzforce-ce-server/) with the new release tag as *Name*, save changes and trigger the build.
-1. In order to generate readthedocs.org documentation, trigger readthedocs.org to fetch the new tag by updating something in the [authzforce-ce-fiware project Settings in Admin menu](https://readthedocs.org/dashboard/authzforce-ce-fiware/edit/) such as the *Description*.
+1. Trigger readthedocs.org to fetch the new release tag by updating something in the [authzforce-ce-fiware project Settings in Admin menu](https://readthedocs.org/dashboard/authzforce-ce-fiware/edit/) such as the *Description*.
 1. In the *Versions* sub-menu of *Admin* on the readthedocs.org repository, you should now see the new tag/version.
 Check the *Active* checkbox and click *Submit*.
 1. In the *Builds* menu on the readthedocs.org repository, select the new version and click the *Build version:* button.
 The build is triggered and added to the queue.
 Wait until the status changes to *Passed*.
-1. Create a Docker tag in [build settings of authzforce-ce-server's Docker repository](https://hub.docker.com/r/fiware/authzforce-ce-server/) with the new release tag as *Name*, save changes and trigger the build.

 # Hotfix